amarpan/how-to-write-a-README/README.md

 # How to Fix a README
 The README is often the most overlooked and underrated aspect of a web dev project.
 And yet, it is what employers directly look at when assessing one's technical competency as a software engineer.

 Thus, today we'll take a look at how to clean-up an existing README so that it looks presentable.

+***This tutorial assumes you already have some semblance of a README.
+If you're starting from scratch, however, download my template [here]().